You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for vascepa

-Combining Vascepa and Blood Thinners: Weighing the Risks
+Combining Vascepa and Blood Thinners: Are There Any Risks?

-As a patient, it's essential to be aware of the potential risks associated with combining medications, especially when it comes to blood thinners and Vascepa.
-Vascepa, also known as icosapent ethyl, is a prescription medication used to treat high triglycerides and to reduce the risk of cardiovascular events in patients with high triglycerides and established cardiovascular disease.
-Blood thinners, on the other hand, are medications designed to prevent blood clots from forming.
+As a patient, it's essential to be aware of the potential risks associated with combining medications, especially when it comes to blood thinners.
+Vascepa, a prescription medication used to treat high triglycerides, is often prescribed alongside blood thinners to reduce the risk of cardiovascular events.
+However, combining these medications can pose some risks, which we'll explore in this article.

 What are Blood Thinners?

-Blood thinners, also known as anticoagulants, work by preventing blood platelets from sticking together and forming clots.
-They are commonly used to treat conditions such as atrial fibrillation, deep vein thrombosis, and pulmonary embolism.
+Blood thinners, also known as anticoagulants, are medications that prevent blood clots from forming or reduce the size of existing clots.
+They are commonly prescribed to patients with atrial fibrillation, deep vein thrombosis, or pulmonary embolism.
 Examples of blood thinners include warfarin, aspirin, and heparin.

 What is Vascepa?